Cherokee: 18th century

 From 1753 to 1755, battles broke out between the Cherokee and Muscogee over disputed hunting grounds in North Georgia.
 The Cherokee were victorious in the Battle of Taliwa.
 British soldiers built forts in Cherokee country to defend against the French in the Seven Years' War, which was fought across Europe and was called the French and Indian War on the North American front.
 These included Fort Loudoun near Chota on the Tennessee River in eastern Tennessee.
 Serious misunderstandings arose quickly between the two allies, resulting in the 1760 Anglo-Cherokee War.

 King George III's Royal Proclamation of 1763 forbade British settlements west of the Appalachian crest, as his government tried to afford some protection from colonial encroachment to the Cherokee and other tribes they depended on as allies.
 The Crown found the ruling difficult to enforce with colonists.

 From 1771 to 1772, North Carolinian settlers squatted on Cherokee lands in Tennessee, forming the Watauga Association.
-Daniel Boone and his party tried to settle in Kentucky, but the Shawnee, Delaware, Mingo, and some Cherokee attacked a scouting and forage party that included Boone's son.
-The American Indians used this territory as a hunting ground by right of conquest; it had hardly been inhabited for years.
-The conflict in Kentucky sparked the beginning of what was known as Dunmore's War (1773–1774).
+Daniel Boone and his party tried to settle in Kentucky, but the Shawnee, Delaware, Mingo, and some Cherokee attacked a scouting and forage party that included Boone's son, James Boone, and William Russell's son, Henry, who were killed in the skirmish.

 In 1776, allied with the Shawnee led by Cornstalk, Cherokee attacked settlers in South Carolina, Georgia, Virginia, and North Carolina in the Second Cherokee War.
 Overhill Cherokee Nancy Ward, Dragging Canoe's cousin, warned settlers of impending attacks.
 Provincial militias retaliated, destroying more than 50 Cherokee towns.
 North Carolina militia in 1776 and 1780 invaded and destroyed the Overhill towns in what is now Tennessee.
 In 1777, surviving Cherokee town leaders signed treaties with the new states.

 Dragging Canoe and his band settled along Chickamauga Creek near present-day Chattanooga, Tennessee, where they established 11 new towns.
 Chickamauga Town was his headquarters and the colonists tended to call his entire band the Chickamauga to distinguish them from other Cherokee.
 From here he fought a guerrilla war against settlers, which lasted from 1776 to 1794.
 These are known informally as the Cherokee–American wars, but this is not a historian's term.

 The first Treaty of Tellico Blockhouse, signed November 7, 1794, finally brought peace between the Cherokee and Americans, who had achieved independence from the British Crown.
 In 1805, the Cherokee ceded their lands between the Cumberland and Duck rivers (i.e. the Cumberland Plateau) to Tennessee.